tus/tus-resumable-upload-protocol/README.md

 This protocol is under development and is not ready for general adoption yet.

+The goal is to have 1.0 release candidate in a few weeks, at which point only minor revision will be made to the protocol.
+After a few months 1.0 will be frozen, and changes will be considered very carefully.
+Ideally there will be no need for a version 2.0.

 ## Contributing

 This protocol is authored and owned by the tus community.
 We welcome patches